corgrath/planemo.dart/README.md

 ### Launching Planemo

-Given that Dart is globally installed on your system, you can simply type `dart [your-launcher-script}.dart` to launch Planemo with your own configurations.
+Given that Dart is globally installed on your system, you can simply type `dart [your-launcher-script}.dart` to launch Planemo with your own launcher file.

-If you want to try out Planemo's own analysis, you can try it by typing `dart checkplanemo.dart`.
+If you want to try out Planemo's own launcher file, you can type `dart checkplanemo.dart`.

 [21]: https://www.dartlang.org/docs/dart-up-and-running/contents/ch04-tools-dart-vm.html
 [22]: https://www.dartlang.org/tools/download.html